-Advertisement nt Options Advertisement: ✓ Enable Picture Resource: Choose (1-5 Pictures) (i) Advertisement Dura ation Time: seconds (1-30) Picture Carousel In terval: seconds (1-10) Allow Users To Skip Advertisement: ∑ Enable Advertisement Click the checkbox to enable the Advertisement feature.
-With this feature enabled, you can add advertisement pictures on the authentication page.
-These advertisement pictures will be displayed before the login page appears.
-Picture Resource Click Choose and select pictures from your PC as the advertisement pictures.
-When several pictures are added, they will be played in a loop.
-Advertisement Duration Time Enter the duration time for the advertisement pictures.
-For this duration, the pictures will be played in a loop.
-If the duration time is not enough for all the pictures, the rest will not be displayed.
-Picture Carousel Interval Enter the picture carousel interval.
-For example, if this value is set as 5 seconds, the first picture will be displayed for 5 seconds, followed by the second picture for 5 seconds, and so on.
-Allow Users To Skip Click the checkbox to allow users to skip the advertisement.
+Advertiseme nt Options Advertisement: Enable Picture Resource: Choose (1-5 Pictur es) (i) Advertisement Dura ation Time: seconds (1-30) Picture Carousel In terval: seconds (1-10) Allow Users To Skip Advertisement: ) Enable Advertisement you can add eckbox to enable the Adve advertisement pictures or oe displayed before the lo the authentica tion page.
+These • Picture Resource Click Choose several pictu and select pictures from res are added, they will be ctures.
+When Advertisement Duration Time ration time for the advertis d in a loop.
+If the duration t splayed.
+Picture Carousel Interval ture carousel interval.
+For vill be displayed for 5 seco d so on.
+Allow Users To Skip Advertisement Click the che ckbox to allow users to sk ip the advertise ment.